-As with Transfer of status, all students in the cohort will be expected to make a 15-minute oral presentation of their work (with a further 5 minutes for questions).
+As with Transfer of status, all students in the cohort will be required to make a 15-minute oral presentation of their work (with a further 5 minutes for questions).
 Presentation days will be held during week 0 of the following Hilary Term (just before the start of term 8).
-This year the presentation days will be held on Tuesday 11, Wednesday 12 and Thursday 13 January 2022, which will be a mixture of in person and on Teams (to be confirmed).
+This year the presentation days will be held on Tuesday 9, Wednesday 10 and Thursday 11 January 2024.
 The audience will again consist primarily of the other students in their cohort, plus academic colleagues including the DGS.
-Supervisors will provide feedback on the presentations to the students.
-Students who are unable to attend these sessions for reasons beyond their control are expected to be available on an alternative date (Wednesday 20 or Thursday 21 April) to give their presentations.
+Supervisors will provide feedback on the presentations to the students and feedback sheets will be provided to enable students to comment on each other's presentations.
+Students who are unable to attend these sessions for reasons beyond their control are expected to be available on an alternative date to give their presentations.